 - Be able to reserve at least four weeks of availability to facilitate workshops for the College Board in summer 2018 (May–August).

 - Be able to attend the Pre-AP Faculty Training Institute May 17–20, 2019.

-The application for 2019 will be available in mid-September.
+The application for 2019 is now available.
 Initial application submissions are due by January 1st, 2019.

 Before you begin your application, be sure to review the new Pre-AP program and course descriptions.

 Round 1: Applicants complete an initial application.
 Applicants will be notified on a rolling basis if they have advanced to Round 2.
 Applicants will be selected to advance to Round 2 based on their qualifications and the program’s needs in content and course areas.

 Round 2: Applicants who advance to Round 2 will be asked to submit a 10-minute clip of their classroom instruction.
 They will also have to submit two references.
 Applicants may also be asked to complete a short phone interview with a member of the College Board Pre-AP team.